LeoBlanchette/articles/the_divine_accounting/README.md

 This is a full breakdown of the **Counted** -> **Weighed** -> **Divided** system revealed in Daniel 5 and echoed in Revelation.
 Using consistent biblical weights (minas, shekels, gerahs), we show how *666 is not mystical*--it's a **prophetic accounting formula** tied to **divine judgment** and **inheritance**.
 We'll demonstrate how the Beast is judged like Belshazzar, how the 10 horns match the 10 minas (600 Shekels), and how faithful stewards (**144,000**) inherit what is stripped from the wicked.

+So in this discussion:

+- A breakdown of Daniel’s **Mene, Tekel, Peres** judgment formula
+- How **666** mirrors this structure using biblical weights and measures
+- Why the **144,000** inherit what the Beast loses
+- Consistent math behind biblical justice and redistribution

 ## How to Count the Beast's Number

 ### The Puzzle